- Also Known As:

 What are estrogen receptors?

 Estrogen receptors are proteins in cells from certain tissues that bind with estrogen.
 This binding allows estrogen to act on these tissues.
 Tumors can also have estrogen receptors.
 Estrogen can stimulate the growth of estrogen receptor-positive tumors in women who have breast cancer.
 Drugs that block the effect of estrogen may slow the rate of growth of such cancers.
-See the article on Estrogen/Progesterone Receptor Status for more on this.

 What are phytoestrogens and environmental estrogens?